9musa/titato/README.md

 A graphical Tic Tac Toe game built in Python featuring a Q-learning agent alongside a live training graph.

 ## Overview
-This project is an interactive, GUI-based Tic Tac Toe game.
+TITATO is an interactive, GUI-based tic tac toe game.
 Beyond standard local gameplay, it implements a Reinforcement Learning backend.
 The AI agent learns through Q-learning, improving by playing 50,000 self-play games and updating a Q-table based on rewards and penalties.
 Once trained, it provides a challenging opponent for the player.

 ## Preview
 ![T1T4T0](assets/screenshot1.png)